 Every cleaning business, whether it’s a sole proprietor house cleaning service, a full-service janitorial cleaning company, or even a cleaning service franchise, needs a good small business insurance policy.
 Even if you don’t have business assets or expensive equipment to cover, you may still be liable for third-party damage or theft.
 Fair or not, everyone always blames “the help” when something goes missing.

-Purchasing janitorial services insurance can be a relatively inexpensive way to prevent a loss that can be severe enough to make you lose everything you’ve worked hard to build.
-If you need a quick, no hassle estimate on cleaning business or janitorial insurance, a good place to start is with the experts at Next Insurance.
+Purchasing the right insurance for your janitorial services company can be a relatively inexpensive way to prevent a loss so severe it’d put you out of business.
+If you need a quick, no-hassle quote on cleaning business or janitorial insurance, a good place to start is with the expert agents at Hiscox.